Landscaping crew dump trailer during a mulch installation at a Lexington home

 How to tell a bed needs a mulch refresh now

-The key is to separate mulch timing from bed-condition issues.
-Sometimes the question is not 'when should I mulch?' but 'is this bed clean enough for mulch to look finished again?'
+Beds usually tell on themselves.
+Separate mulch timing from bed-condition issues — sometimes the question is whether the bed is clean enough for mulch to look finished at all.

 • Coverage looks thin or patchy